yogonwa/NobelLM/TASKS.md

 This ensures that manual corrections and additional metadata are preserved, and that partial or repeated scrapes are safe and idempotent.

-## Task 15 – Add Nobel Lecture Title to JSON from Extracted Text Files [PLANNED]
+## Task 15 – Add Nobel Lecture Title to JSON from Extracted Text Files **[COMPLETE]**

+**Status:** Complete.
+Implemented as `utils/add_lecture_titles_to_json.py` (June 2025).

 **Goal:**
 For each laureate who delivered a Nobel lecture, add the lecture title to their entry in `nobel_literature.json` by extracting the first line from the corresponding `.txt` file in `data/nobel_lectures/`.

-**Implementation Plan:**
-1. **Identify Laureates with Lectures:**
-   - For each laureate in `nobel_literature.json`, check if `lecture_delivered: true`.
-   - Determine the expected `.txt` file path (use `nobel_lecture_file` if present, otherwise construct from `year_awarded` and normalized last name).
-2. **Extract Title from Text File:**
+**Implementation:**
+- Script: `utils/add_lecture_titles_to_json.py` (CLI, documented in `utils/README.md`)
-   - Open the `.txt` file and read the first non-empty line (the title).
+- For each laureate with `lecture_delivered: true`, reads the first line of the `.txt` file as the title and updates the JSON.
-   - Optionally, validate that the line is not boilerplate or noise.
-3. **Update JSON In-Place:**
-   - Add or update the `nobel_lecture_title` field for each relevant laureate.
-   - Optionally update a `last_updated` timestamp.
+- Supports `--dry-run` and `--force` flags, year/name filters, and logs all actions.
-   - Do not overwrite any other fields.
-Backup the original JSON before writing.
+- Backs up the original JSON before writing changes.
-4. **Edge Cases & Logging:**
-   - Log and skip if the `.txt` file is missing or the first line is empty.
-   - Handle multiple laureates per year by matching on full name or additional metadata.
-   - Log all updates and skipped/failed cases.
-5. **Script Interface:**
-   - Implement as a CLI script (e.g., `utils/add_lecture_titles_to_json.py`).
-   - Support `--dry-run` and `--force` flags.
-Optionally allow limiting to specific years or laureates.
-6. **Testing:**
-   - Test on a subset of laureates to ensure correct extraction and update.
-   - Validate that the JSON is correctly updated and backups are created.

-**Rationale:**
-- Idempotent and modular: can be rerun safely, only updates missing/changed titles.
+- Idempotent and safe to rerun; only updates missing or changed titles unless `--force` is used.
-- Reuses existing text files, no need to re-extract from PDFs.
-- Transparent: logs all actions and creates backups for safety.
-- Minimal risk: does not touch other fields or records.
+- Prints found titles to the terminal as it runs.

+**Completion Note:**
+Task 15 is complete.
+The script is implemented, tested, and documented.
+All lecture titles can now be safely and incrementally added to the main JSON file from extracted text files.

 ---